Professor Jenny Harding researches and teaches cultural theory, media theory, research methods and oral history.

-Jenny is the Professor in Cultural Studies and Communications in the School of Computing and Digital Media at London Metropolitan University.
+Jenny is the Professor of Media and Culture in the School of Computing and Digital Media at London Metropolitan University.

 - BA (Hons) European and Social Studies (University of East Anglia)